deavmi/homepage/content/blog/switch-to-ipv6.md

 ### Example 1: On the LAN

 In the world of IPv4 you may have, if you do anything with routing at all, come across scenarios where you just want to have simple communication between device on the same Ethernet LAN but may have not setup anything further than a simple Ethernet connection between said two devices on an Ethernet switch.
-Now, as we know, Ethernet is automatic mainly due to the fact that every Ethernet card comes hard-coded with a MAC address meaning that two parties using an Ethernet card already have all they need in lorder to communicate using a `(souyrceMAC, destinationMAC)` format.
+Now, as we know, Ethernet is automatic mainly due to the fact that every Ethernet card comes hard-coded with a MAC address meaning that two parties using an Ethernet card already have all they need in order to communicate using a `(sourceMAC, destinationMAC)` format.
 However, we know that Ethernet does only provide a carrier for payloads and nothing more such as service de-multiplexing (which IP does with the payload type field) or guaranteed delivery which TCP does when loaded into the payload section of an IP packet.
 Therefore if one were to try and accomplish this you would need to assign IP addresses and routing information to both machines in a manner such as:

 ```bash
 # On machine 1